Stéphane Mbia: Later career

 On 2 July 2015, Mbia joined Trabzonspor on a free transfer, signing a three-year deal.

 On 29 January 2016, Mbia signed for Chinese Super League club Hebei China Fortune.
 In March 2018, he left the club by mutual consent.

-In August 2018, Mbia joined Ligue 1 side Toulouse FC on a season-long contract.
+In August 2018, Mbia joined Ligue 1 side Toulouse on a season-long contract.
 He left the club in January 2019.

 On 3 February 2019, Mbia returned to China to join top-flight newcomers Wuhan Zall.
 A year later, he moved across the league to Shanghai Greenland Shenhua.
 He left after one season to re-join Wuhan Zall, now renamed Wuhan F.C., and reunited with his former Sevilla team-mate Daniel Carriço.

-On 31 August 2021, Mbia returned to Spain after six years, and joined CF Fuenlabrada in Segunda División on a one-year deal.
-The following 21 January, he left the club after alleging "personal problems".
+On 31 August 2021, Mbia returned to Spain after six years, and joined Fuenlabrada in the Segunda División on a one-year deal.
+On 21 January, he left the club after alleging "personal problems".

 International career

 Mbia has played international football at junior level for Cameroon.
 He was part of the Cameroon squad that competed in the 2003 FIFA U-17 World Championship in Finland, where his side were eliminated at the group stage.

 He made his debut for the full Cameroon national team in 2005.
 He was part of the squad which were runners up at the 2008 Africa Cup of Nations in Ghana, where he scored twice in a 3–2 win against Tunisia in the quarter-finals.

 Mbia was part of the Cameroon squad for the 2008 Olympics in China, playing in all four of his team's matches, and scoring once against Honduras.
 Mbia was also selected to represent Cameroon at the 2010 Africa Cup of Nations in Angola and the World Cup in South Africa.

 On 2 June 2014, Mbia was included by Cameroon manager Volker Finke in the final 23-man squad for the World Cup in Brazil.
 The team were eliminated after losing all of their group games amidst a bonuses dispute that led to Mbia replacing Samuel Eto'o as captain of the national team.